 - Entry-level and advanced programmers in Java, Python, C++

-- Graduates aiming to build their career in advanced Data Management System and Hadoop
+- Graduates aiming to build their career in advanced Data Management systems and Hadoop

-- However, prior knowledge of Java , OOPs and simple relational database can be of great help.
+- However, prior knowledge of Java, OOPs, and simple relational databases can be of great help.